-Prerequisite: Accounting III
+Prerequisite: Honors Accounting III

 This course is the last in the accounting sequence.
 It prepares students for college courses in business-related areas and can assist them in securing an entry level business position through the accounting skills required.
 There is a great deal of independent and group learning that focuses on problem solving and requires critical thinking.
 This course will focus on corporate, management and manufacturing cost accounting.
 Students will use Automated Accounting to complete simulated accounting scenarios.
 Discussions centered on current real world business happenings and their potential impact to organizations will be a part of the course.
+Students enrolled in this class are eligible and encouraged to become members of DECA.

-Personal Financial Literacy
+Personal Financial Literacy\